evanthegrayt/standup_md/README.md

 ```

 ### Using Existing Standup Files
-If you already have a directory of existing standup files, they must be in a
+If you already have a directory of existing standup files, you can use them, but
-format that the parser can understand.
+they must be in a format that the parser can understand.
 The default is:

 ```markdown
 # 2020-05-01